Home Laminate FlooringLaminate Flooring BuyingChoosing The Ultimate Guide to Laminate Flooring Underlayment

 In addition to the STC and IIC ratings, some underlayments may also have a thermal rating, or R-value.
 This refers to the underlayment’s ability to conduct heat.
 The higher an R-value is, the less heat will move through it.
 Many homeowners prefer an underlayment with a higher R-value to keep their feet warm in the winter months, however, if you have any kind of radiant heat system, a high R-value can inhibit its effectiveness.

 R-values are measured in ft2*°F*hr./BTU, where °F is equal to the difference in temperature (in degrees Fahrenheit) between one side of a material and the other.
 An underlayment which has a value of 3 ft²*°F*hr./BTU will typically be represented as R-3.
 To put this in perspective, the typical R-value of a bat hitting fiberglass insulation is R-3 to R-5.
-Many polyethylene foam products have an R-value of 2-3, such as laminate flooring underlayments.
+Many polyethylene foam products have an R-value of 2-3, such as laminate flooring underlayment.

-The Different Types Of Underlayments
+The Different Types Of Laminate Flooring Underlayments

-Basic Underlayments
+Basic and Standard Laminate Underlayments

-Standard Underlayment
+Bestlaminate Standard Underlayment

 2-in-1 Vapor Underlayment